WordPress/openverse/README.md

 Openverse is a powerful search engine for GPL-compatible images, audio, and more.
 Openverse is live at [openverse.org](https://openverse.org).

-This repository contains most of the codebase, except for the Openverse catalog.
-Eventually the catalog will be merged into this repository as well.

 - [Catalog](catalog/) | The Apache Airflow-powered system for downloading and storing Openverse's metadata
 - [Ingestion server](ingestion_server/) | The mechanism for refreshing the data